 The entire retaining wall area and hillside were stabilized, re-compacted and void filled in less than 5 hours.
 Bearing capacity of the soil was increased and areas void filled to ensure strength and durability of the slope.

-The URETEK processes provide fast results that protect from property loss, minimize costs and provide a safe, and durable repair alternative to costly and disruptive underpinning methods.
+The CST processes provide fast results that protect from property loss, minimize costs and provide a safe, and durable repair alternative to costly and disruptive underpinning methods.
 State-of-the-Art equipment and highly trained technicians easily perform repairs in tight or steep areas where large equipment required for traditional repair methods have a difficult time accessing.
 Areas are able to be used immediately following completion of injections.